1990s in Zimbabwe: Cricket

 The Zimbabwean cricket team beat the Kenyan cricket team by 5 wickets at Taunton during the Cricket World Cup on 15 May, beating India by three runs at Leicester on 19 May, losing to Sri Lanka by four wickets at Worcester on 22 May, losing to the UK on 25 May by seven wickets at Nottingham, and defeating South Africa on 29 May by 42 runs at Chelmsford.
 The cricket team had a draw with New Zealand on 6 June at Leeds, losing to Australia on 9 June by 44 runs at Lord's and losing again to Pakistan on 11 June at The Oval.

+Gymnastics

+At the 1995 All-Africa Games, Karen Angus won the gold medal on the women's floor exercise, becoming Zimbabwe's first ever gymnastics champion at the All-Africa Games.